syedaCodes/ListYourProducts/README.md

 4. To add a product to the cart, click the "Add to Cart" button on the product page.

-5. Visit the cart page to view the products added to your cart.
+5. Visit the checkout page to view the products added to your cart.
 You can adjust the quantity of items and remove products from the cart.

-6. The cart will automatically calculate the total price of all the products in your cart.
+6. The cart will calculate the total price of all the products in your cart.

 ## Features